keboola/connection-docs/manipulation/transformations/sandbox/index.md

 In a Redshift sandbox, you have native access to all Redshift buckets in the project.
 You can easily access a table in Storage using schema/bucket namespacing, for example: `SELECT * FROM "in.c-main"."mytable"`.
-Use double quotes as the schema (= bucket) name always contains a dot.
+Use double quotes, as the schema (= bucket) name always contains a dot.

 We do not recommend working with Storage tables directly in your SQL code.
 Always use input mapping to bring tables to your schema.
 This adds another level of security and features to your transformation.